miunau/blender-secondlife-camera-addon/README.md

 ## Installation

+**Install from the Blender extensions directory: https://extensions.blender.org/add-ons/miunau-slcamera**

+Or manually from this repo:

 1. [Download the latest release zip](https://github.com/miunau/blender-secondlife-camera-addon/releases)
 2. In Blender: Edit → Preferences → Add-ons
 3. Drag and drop the zip into the addons dialog, or install manually